-Seasonal variation in rotavirus IQS decreased markedly after vaccine introduction in all three countries (Figure 4).
+Seasonal variation in rotavirus IQS decreased markedly after vaccine introduction in all three countries, with lower peak:median IQS ratios in post-vaccine seasons compared to pre-vaccine seasons (Figure 4).
 In the UK, the median IQS increased after vaccine introduction, compared to a decrease in median IQS in the United States and Mexico.

 Conclusions

-Rotavirus internet searches, as measured by Google Trends IQS values, correlated well with laboratory-confirmed rotavirus disease and AGE hospitalizations in the United States, United Kingdom and Mexico.
+Rotavirus internet searches, as measured by Google Trends IQS values, correlated well with laboratory-confirmed rotavirus disease in the US and UK, and with AGE hospitalizations in the US and Mexico.
 Consistent with decreased rotavirus disease activity after the introduction of national vaccination programs, there were declines in IQS values during peak rotavirus seasons in all three countries.

 In each country, there was a lower correlation between rotavirus IQS values and disease activity after vaccine introduction.
 This finding is most likely explained by internet searches for rotavirus motivated by reasons other than illness, such as queries related to vaccination that are not likely to be seasonal resulting in relatively elevated IQS values in months of low disease activity.
 Additional alternative motives for internet searches include rotavirus vaccine-related news events and norovirus outbreaks; adding these inputs improves the post-vaccine correlation to approximate pre-vaccine correlation in the US and UK.

-There are several outlier IQS monthly values that were likely attributable to news items related to rotavirus vaccines and not disease.
+In the US, the correlation between rotavirus IQS was stronger with AGE hospitalizations than with rotavirus laboratory detection.
+The stronger correlation with hospitalizations may be due to higher specificity for rotavirus disease with laboratory testing than with AGE hospitalizations and rotavirus IQS.
+The difference in specificity is evidenced by more similar variability in monthly values for rotavirus IQS and AGE hospitalizations than with laboratory detection.
+The amplitude (ratio of maximum:minimum values) for rotavirus IQS was 9, for AGE hospitalizations was 8 (911:115 per 100,000), while for rotavirus test-positive proportion was 45 (0.45:0.01).
+The trends in activity were similar for all three variables, but the higher variability for the more specific measure of laboratory testing contributes to the lower correlation with the less specific measure of internet searches.There are several outlier IQS monthly values that were likely attributable to news items related to rotavirus vaccines and not disease.
 On March 22, 2010, there were media reports that the US Food and Drug Administration (FDA) suspended use of Rotarix after researchers found porcine circovirus genetic material in vaccines [22].
 On November 12, 2012, the UK announced that rotavirus vaccine would be added into its national program the following summer.
 Those months (March 2010 for US, November 2012 for UK) had extremely high rotavirus IQS scores despite low level of disease activity, and thus negatively impacted the correlation results.

 Post-vaccine correlation between rotavirus IQS and rotavirus disease was lowest in the UK (0.28) and Mexico (0.42).
-In the UK, while overall levels of searching did not decline, the seasonality of IQS diminished considerably, evidence of a signal vaccine impact.
+In the UK, rotavirus IQS did not decline following vaccine introduction, despite a decline in rotavirus laboratory detection.
+This divergence is in part driven by searches for rotavirus vaccine, as indicated by improved correlation when rotavirus vaccine IQS was added to the model.
+We also suspect that many vaccine-motivated rotavirus searches did not specify vaccine in the search term.
+While overall searches for rotavirus did not decline, the seasonal intensity of IQS diminished considerably, consistent with a loss of seasonality in laboratory rotavirus detection after vaccine introduction.